s0ulraz3r/Shop_with_AR/README.md

 * Operating System : Windows & Android
 * API Level : API 16 or above

+## Note:
-## Note: For installation procedure refer the Readme file inside the ARModelsAPK folder.
+* For installation procedure refer the Readme file inside the ARModelsAPK folder.

+* The application **No more supports the facebook login** Please try to sigup and then log-in to the aplication.